Data Privacy in the Age of Regulations

 To provide guidance on what businesses should be doing to protect themselves and their customers from data theft, several compliance mandates have sprung up in recent years.
 Compliance with these standards include strict cybersecurity measures, software and sometimes hardware requirements, together with regular vulnerability testing, storage policies, access management, data breach notification, installation of security patches and more.

 It would be impossible to cover all privacy regulations here, but I’d like to point out some of the important ones below.
 These include the PCI-DSS, GDPR, CCPA HIPAA, ECPA, CDSA and NERC CIP.
-That may sound a bit like an alphabet soup, but if you manage an enterprise or if you are responsible for its IT security, at least one of these regulations probably applies to you.
+This may sound a bit like alphabet soup, but if you manage an enterprise or you are responsible for its IT security, at least one of these regulations probably applies to you.

 Since Beyond Security was one of the first to achieve an Approved Scanning Vendor (ASV) status for the PCI DSS, let’s start with that.